-Parker is now in his fourth year as a speaker for the National Law Enforcement Retreat, hosted by the Billy Graham Rapid Response Team.
+Parker is now in his fourth year as a speaker for the Law Enforcement Appreciation retreats, hosted by the Billy Graham Rapid Response Team.
 Many law enforcement officials find his messages relevant because he often teaches Biblical truths as if they were a police case review.
 One time, his message centered on “If Jesus Were a Cop.”
 He uses hilarious, somewhat safe, personal anecdotes to drive his messages.

-But during the kickoff for this year’s NLER, Parker shelved his usual approach in favor of sheer vulnerability.
+But during the kickoff for this year’s retreat, Parker shelved his usual approach in favor of sheer vulnerability.
 He didn’t want to.
 In fact, he had something else planned until this past June.
 Earlier this year, his wife Cheryl pointed out that nobody really knew his story.
 And ultimately, God made it clear it was time.